Ronald Huth: Tacuary

 Following the expiration of his contract at Liverpool, Huth returned to Tacuary.

 Vicenza (loan)

 Huth was loaned to Italian Serie B side Vicenza in July 2009, from Tacuary, along with Cirilo Mora.
 He played for Vicenza's Primavera Team as overage player and occasionally as unused bench at first team.
 On 20 February 2010, he played his first team debut against Gallipoli, substituted Antonio Giosa after Vicenza scored 5th goal of the match.
 The match Vicenza defeated Gallipoli in 5–0.

 2010 season

 In July 2010, Huth was red carded in a loss against Libertad.

 2011 season

 In January 2011, Huth participated with Tacuary in preparation games in Uruguay, including a game against Nacional de Montevideo.
 In April 2011, Huth scored in a 1–0 victory against Rubio Ñu when it was coached by Francisco Arce.

 PAS Giannina

-Huth signed for newly promoted Greek Superleague side PAS Giannina on a season-long loan deal in July 2011.
+Huth signed for newly promoted Super League Greece side PAS Giannina on a season-long loan deal in July 2011.